-Johnson & Bell Shareholder, Mark D. Belongia, and Attorney, Charles A. Terry, successfully resolved a corporate ownership dispute involving a commercial recycling plant, saving their clients nearly $2 million in the process.
-In this ownership dispute, Messrs.
-Belongia and Terry represented two of the four shareholders, each of whom held a 25 percent stake in the company.
+Johnson & Bell Shareholder, Mark D. Belongia, successfully resolved a corporate ownership dispute involving a commercial recycling plant, saving their clients nearly $2 million in the process.
+In this ownership dispute, Mr. Belongia represented two of the four shareholders, each of whom held a 25 percent stake in the company.
 Following the death of one of the two rival shareholders who were not our clients, the business relationship among the remaining owners began to deteriorate over several years.
 One of the rival shareholders was the spouse of the decedent shareholder, who assumed his 25 percent share following his death.
 Disputes arose between the four owners about the valuation of their respective 25 percent stakes, back-owed distributions, back-rent owed and operating issues.
-Moreover, the two owners not represented by Belongia and Terry, sold the building where the company operated without telling our clients.
-At this point, Belongia and Terry were retained to resolve the dispute.
+Moreover, the two owners not represented by Belongia, sold the building where the company operated without telling our clients.
+At this point, Belongia was retained to resolve the dispute.